-- Be able to describe preparation of milk for cheese making including cheese milk formulation;
+- Be able to describe the different processes of milk preparation for cheese making, including the basics of cheese milk formulation;

 - Have a working knowledge of primary and secondary cultures and be able to intelligently discuss culture selection and applications for various cheeses;

-- Have a working knowledge of the principles of milk coagulation, and of selection and use of coagulants;
+- Have a working knowledge of the principles of milk coagulation, and of selection and use of coagulants and other cheese ingredients;

 - Explain the objectives and technical parameters of each processing step in cheesemaking